Environmental Health & Safety

 There is no need to pre-register with EH&S for our training sessions.
-The OSHA required Laboratory Safety training is available on our web site www.safety.rochester.edu/ih/ihlabhome.html.
+The majority of our training is now offered through Blackboard and MyPath.
 Other safety training offered by our department is scheduled through the specific departments and supervisors as needed.
+Contact the main office at 275-3241 with any questions.

 No!
 Environmental Health & Safety (EH&S) and Environmental Services are two completely separate departments.
 If you need housekeeping services you can reach Environmental Services at ext.
 5-6255.